yunashin/computer-science-docs/static/md/Happiness.md

 - **Disagreement or inability to respect others' beliefs often breaks or damages relationships**.

+- I get **cold and shaky** when I feel unloved and uncertain.

 - The more honest I am, the **less ashamed we feel about pooping** and I've been extremely gassy and constipated lately.
-Thank you, <a href="https://en.wikipedia.org/wiki/Everyone_Poops">Everyone Poops</a> 😂
+Thank you, <a href="https://en.wikipedia.org/wiki/Everyone_Poops">Everyone Poops</a>! 😂

 ## Conclusions